iobroker-community-adapters/ioBroker.device-watcher/README.md

 **Tests:** ![Test and Release](https://github.com/ciddi89/ioBroker.device-watcher/workflows/Test%20and%20Release/badge.svg)

-## device-watcher adapter for ioBroker
+## Device-Watcher adapter for ioBroker

 This is a watchdog for wireless devices.
 Currently it works with the zigbee adapter and ble adapter (mi flora plant sensor).
 The adapter looks every sixty minutes for the rssi/link quality and battery states and create lists of them.
 If one device is longer not reachable, then you can get a notification of it.